WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 </p>

 Our value proposition:
-- Versatile Ontology for Knowledge Management and fostering collaboration between different users
+- Versatile Ontology for Knowledge Management for easier browsing, searching and fostering collaboration between educators
-- Mulitlingual Ontology Support built with Django
+- Mulitlingual Ontology Support for enabling navigating materials created and described in foreign languages
 - AI Engine enabling AI features (for Moderation and Upload)
-- Moderation Board Workflow
+- Moderation Board Workflow designed for more efficient approval process of the new content
-- Uploading Process
+- Uploading Process simlified and facilitated by organized forms and automatic functionalities
+- AI-based features facilitating the analysis of the new content and its moderation, as well as linking related materials
-- Semantic Search
+- Semantic Search for more relevant
-- New Relevant Content sraping
+- Suggesting new Relevant Content for addition to the OpenEdu
 - Figma Prototype with UI/UX Design.

 <p align="center">